tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

   If the computer is removed from an Organizational Unit, obsolete *unit* packages will be removed.

-*WAPTWUA* packages
+*waptwua* packages
 """"""""""""""""""

-*WAPTWUA* packages contain the list of authorized or prohibited Windows Updates.
+*waptwua* packages contain the list of authorized or prohibited Windows Updates.

 When this package is installed on the endpoint, the next update scan performed by WAPT will choose Windows updates based on this filtering.

-If the host has several *WAPTWUA* packages, then WAPT will merge all package rules.
+If the host has several *waptwua* packages, then WAPT will merge all package rules.

 When this package is installed on the host, the next :command:`update` will scan